LGBTQ rights in the United Arab Emirates: Dubai

-Article 177 of the Penal Code of Dubai imposes imprisonment of up to 10 years for consensual sodomy.
-The most common depictions in the local media of LGBTQ people involve foreigners, disease, and sex crimes such as rape.

 Incidents and enforcement

 In July 2007, a case involved the kidnapping and rape of a sixteen-year-old French-Swiss boy by a group of men.
 The boy stated in a closed court session that after leaving an arcade, he saw a 17-year-old acquaintance who offered to drive him home, after entering the car and driving past his home, the three men raped him.
 Initially, the police treated the victim as a suspect and the fear of being charged under Article 177 prompted the boy and his family to leave the country.
 His mother accused the UAE authorities of not notifying her family that one of the rapists was HIV-positive, thus delaying the seeking of medical attention for her son.
 No formal charges were brought against the teenager who testified against his rapists.
 The story generated international media attention with government representatives defending the criminal laws against homosexuality, saying: "This is a conservative society.
 Homosexuality, conducted homosexuality is an illegal act.
 And we are not ashamed of that".
 The boy was also awarded AED 15 million (US$4 million) in civil compensation.

-The legal and social sanctions against LGBT people mean that no formal LGBTQ organizations or nightclubs exist in Dubai.
+The legal and social sanctions against LGBTQ people mean that no formal LGBTQ organizations or nightclubs exist in Dubai.
 A nightclub sponsored a special night for the LGBTQ community, only to be shut down by the government.